FreddanK/Robotfotboll/Balanduino/Firmware/Balanduino/README.md

 # Balanduino Arduino code
 #### Developed by Kristian Lauszus, TKJ Electronics 2013-2015

+#### Modified by bachelor project SSYX02-1613.
+Please refer to the README file in the project root
+for the most accurate information.

 The code is released under the GNU General Public License.
 _________